Why should you do a competition analysis?

 Track competitor’s online reviews

 That way you might detect what customers don’t like about competitor’s products.
-That is a great opportunity for you to jump in and offer them what your competitors are lacking.
+Similar to influencers, this is a great opportunity for you to jump in and offer them what your competitors are lacking.

 Identify areas for improvement